 It is common practice for hackers to scan ports, checking each of the port numbers used by services to see which ones accept connections.
 You can test for port vulnerability yourself by using a port checker.

 A solution to port vulnerability is to protect them with your firewall.
 If a port is blocked by a firewall, outsiders can’t get access to it, so many useful port checkers are online tools.
-If a port checker on a website isn’t able to see the ports on your computer, then the firewall is protecting them well.
+If a port checker or port scanner on a website isn’t able to see the ports on your computer, then the firewall is protecting them well.

-Popular Free Port Checkers
+Popular Free Port Scanners

 Port Detective was a very popular free port checker.
 However, if you have searched for it, you will have discovered that the website that supports the product is no longer available.